 The Journey of Swift Heath

-In 2004, this beautiful garden, then named Evermore, was designed and built from muddy cow paddocks on a gently sloping hillside by Cheryl, who is a horticulturist and her husband Reg.
+In 2004, Cheryl, who is a horticulturist and her husband Reg, designed and built this beautiful garden, then named Evermore, from muddy cow paddocks on a gently sloping hillside.

+What started as a blank canvas has since evolved into a stunning garden, that provides a hidden bird sanctuary, echoing the beauty and tranquility of the Jumbunna hillside, with panoramic views of the Strzelecki Ranges.
 The transformation of the land is a testament to their vision and dedication.
-What started as a blank canvas has since evolved into the most stunning garden, that provides a hidden bird sanctuary, echoing the beauty and tranquility of the Jumbunna hillside, with panoramic views of the Strzelecki Ranges.

-Our journey with this property began in July 2020 when my wife Christine and I purchased it and named it Swift Heath.
-We both have ancestral ties to Ireland, but the name reflects Christine's deep ancestral ties to the renowned Irish satirist, Jonathan Swift, who is famously known for his work, "Gulliver's Travels."
+Our journey with this property began in July 2020, when my wife Christine and I purchased it and named it Swift Heath.
+Although we both have ancestral ties to Ireland, the name reflects Christine's ancestral ties to the renowned Irish satirist, Jonathan Swift, who is famously known for his work, "Gulliver's Travels."

-The rolling green hills of Jumbunna remind us of Ireland, and it felt only fitting to honor our heritage through the names and features of our garden.
+The rolling green hills of Jumbunna remind us of Ireland, and it felt only fitting to honour our heritage through the names and features of our garden.

-During our time here, we have worked hard redesigning areas and adding new features in the garden.
-To maintain our connection and love for Ireland, Jonathan Swift, and Jumbunna, we have carefully named key features of the garden.
-Each name holds a special significance, strengthening our bond with the land and history.
+We have worked tirelessly, redesigning areas and adding new features throughout the garden, carefully naming key features to maintain our connection and love for Ireland, Jonathan Swift, and Jumbunna.
+Each name holds a special significance with us.

 We have been so fortunate to form a lasting and close friendship with Reg and Cheryl.
 It is always an exciting time when they visit to see what we have done in the garden.